 If you’re curious about how to get there, here’s the general restaurant manager career path from the bottom of the totem pole to management.

 As you move through all of these positions, you’ll gain the skills and experience necessary to fulfill all of your future restaurant manager duties.
-While starting at entry level can be difficult, the best managers know and understand every facet of their restaurant, including how the meals get made to how the guests are seated.
+While starting at entry-level can be difficult, the best managers know and understand every facet of their restaurant, including how the meals get made to how the restaurant POS software works on both the front and back end.
 Plus, managers are often tasked with jumping into various roles—everything from prepping to bartending—on busy nights.

 The best ones become that way by truly knowing how to do it all.